 For the Topping:

-2 3-ounce packages of strawberry gelatin dessert (Jell-O®)
+- 2 3 ounce packages of strawberry gelatin dessert

 Note: Refrigerate any uneaten portion, however, this recipe does not keep for very long and should be consumed within 24 hours for best flavor.

-Do you serve this iconic dessert as a summer treat or at Christmastime?
+Do you serve this iconic dish as an Easter dessert, summer treat or Christmas delight?
 Tell us in the comments below!

 Amber Kanuckel is a freelance writer from rural Ohio who loves all things outdoors.
 She specializes in home, garden, environmental, and green living topics.